 Click on the logo in the top left while logged into Cerb.

 updateto the URL in your browser and press

 This runs the updater and flushes the cache.
 After a few seconds you should be returned to your default page.

-If you receive an error about your IP not being authorized, you can add it to the whitelist in Setup » Configure » Security.
+If you receive an error about your IP not being authorized, you can add it to the allowlist in Setup » Configure » Security.